TuomoNieminen/Helsinki-Open-Data-Science/docs/index.md

 On the linear algebra level, Singular Value Decomposition (SVD) is the most important tool for reducing the number of dimensions in multivariate data.

 - Principal Component Analysis (PCA) is a statistical procedure which does the same thing
 - LDA can also be considered as a dimensionality reduction technique.
-The visualisation techniques related to PCA and LDA are similar (**biplot**).
-- Unlike LDA, **PCA has no criteria or target variable** for the reduction.
-In machine learning vocabulary, PCA may therefore be called an **unsupervised** method.
+- PCA best applies to continuous variables.
+If the data consists of categorical variables, Correspondece Analysis (CA) can be used.

 Principal Component Analysis (PCA)
 ========================================================